 So far I have only two minor complaints about the laptop.

 1. The power button is easily pressed by accident.
 For example, if you’re booting up and grab the keyboard area, it’s easy to mess up the boot process.
 Also, I think the power button has been pressed in my bag, because it’s exposed on the side.
-It’s not a big deal though.
+It’s not a big deal though with some practice.